affjljoo3581/Samsung-AI-Challenge-for-Scientific-Discovery/README.md

 ### Finetune with custom dataset

 If you want to finetune with custom dataset, all you need to do is to rewrite the configuration file.
 Note that `finetune` directory is considered only for the competition dataset.
 So the entire training codes are focused on the competition data structure.
-However, you can finetune your dataset on `pretrain` directory, instead.
-Let's check the configuration file for the PubChemQC dataset which is placed on `pretrain/config/mot-base-pubchemqc.yaml`.
+Instead, you can finetune the model with your custom dataset on `pretrain` directory.
+Let's check the configuration file for PubChemQC dataset which is placed at `pretrain/config/mot-base-pubchemqc.yaml`.

 ```yaml
 data: